This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Add 8 oz. of tomato sauce to 1 bag to make chili for frito pie, hot dogs or baked potatoes.

 Congratulations!
 You made it all the way to the end of this enormously long post! 🙂 To reward your perseverance, I have a gift for you.
-Just fill out the form below and you’ll get access to the Shopping List PDF as an instant download!
+Just click here to download the Shopping List PDF instantly!

 Here’s a quick Facebook Live video I did talking a little about the results of our day and answering a few questions.
 Be sure to pin this post to reference later when you’re ready for your own epic day of meal prep!
 Feel free to ask any questions in the comments below or on social media and I’ll do my best to help.